1973 Mustang

 73 mach l with torq thrust wheels

-Mach 1 cars had a similar grill, but had different running lights and the single and simple pony logo in the middle of the grille.
+Mach 1 Mustangs had a similar grill, but had different running lights and the single and simple pony logo in the middle of the grille.

 Interior Styling